stjude-rust-labs/fq/README.md

 ```
 fq-subsample
-Outputs a proportional subset of records
+Outputs a subset of records

 USAGE:
-    fq subsample [OPTIONS] --probability <f64> --r1-dst <path> <r1-src> [r2-src]
+    fq subsample [OPTIONS] --probability <f64> --record-count <u64> --r1-dst <path> <r1-src> [r2-src]

 ARGS:
     <r1-src>    Read 1 source.
 Accepts both raw and gzipped FASTQ inputs.
     <r2-src>    Read 2 source.
 Accepts both raw and gzipped FASTQ inputs.

 OPTIONS:
     -h, --help                  Print help information
+    -n, --record-count <u64>    The exact number of records to keep.
+Cannot be used with
+                                `probability`.
-    -p, --probability <f64>    The probability a record is kept, as a percentage [0, 1]
+    -p, --probability <f64>     The probability a record is kept, as a percentage [0, 1].
+Cannot be
+                                used with `record-count`.
         --r1-dst <path>         Read 1 destination.
 Output will be gzipped if ends in `.gz`.
         --r2-dst <path>         Read 2 destination.
 Output will be gzipped if ends in `.gz`.
     -s, --seed <u64>            Seed to use for the random number generator
     -V, --version               Print version information
 ```

 #### Examples